 Benson, William, Sr. "Bud"(born: 1898 - died: 1937)

-William "Bud" Benson was team manager of the Lynch Grays, a Negro baseball team in Lynch, KY (Harlan County).
-Bud Benson was also a coal miner, he was born in Marion, AL, the son of Mary Jane Naves Benson (1857-1929) and Pinkington Benson, Sr. (1850-1932).
-It was not uncommon for miners to also be baseball players on teams that were supported by the coal companies.
-The teams were segregated.
-The Lynch Grays baseball team was sponsored by the U.S. Coal and Coke Company [source: Diamonds in the Rough (thesis) by D. R. Bowden, p.
+William "Bud" Benson was team manager of the Lynch Grays, a Negro baseball team in Lynch, KY (Harlan County); he was also a coal miner.
+Born in Marion, AL, he was the son of Mary Jane Naves Benson (1857-1929) and Pinkington Benson, Sr. (1850-1932).
+It was not uncommon for Black miners to also be baseball players on segregated teams supported by the coal companies.
+The Lynch Grays were sponsored by the U.S. Coal and Coke Company [source: Diamonds in the Rough (thesis), by D. R. Bowden, p.
 43].

-In some newspaper sources, the team is referred to as the Lynch Demons, and in 1935, the team was considered the best colored baseball team in Kentucky; they had a record of 34-1 [source: see NKAA entry].
+In some newspaper sources, the team is referred to as the Lynch Demons, and in 1935 the team was considered the best colored baseball team in Kentucky, with a record of 34-1 [source: see NKAA entry].
 The team may have had a different name some seasons, or there may have been more than one team.
-The history of the team goes back to at least 1924, when they were referred to as the Lynch colored team with no specific name [see NKAA entry].
-It was several years later that Bud Benson was playing for and managing the Lynch Grays, he was with the team from the time he came to Kentucky in the 1920s, until shortly before his death from pneumonia on June 10, 1937.
-Bud Benson was 39 years old when he died and his body was removed to Marion, Alabama for burial [sources: Kentucky Certificate of Death Registered No. 38; and phone conversations and email correspondence with Bud Benson's granddaughter Mary Sanders].
+The history of the team goes back to at least 1924 when they were referred to as the Lynch colored team with no specific name [see NKAA entry].
+It was several years later that Bud Benson was playing for and managing the Lynch Grays.
+He was with the team from the time he came to Kentucky in the 1920s until shortly before his death from pneumonia on June 10, 1937 at the age of 39; his body was removed to Marion, Alabama for burial [sources: Kentucky Certificate of Death Register No. 38; and phone conversations and email correspondence with Bud Benson's granddaughter Mary Sanders].

-In addition to being team manager, Bud Benson also was the hind catcher.
-Bud Benson's family members own a photograph of the Lynch Grays baseball team that was taken around 1935, according to Benson's grandson James Spate.
-Bud Benson is on the far left side of the photograph with the word "manager" on his shirt.
+In addition to being team manager, Bud Benson played at the catcher position.
+His family members have a photograph of the Lynch Grays baseball team taken around 1935, according to Benson's grandson James Spate.
+Bud is on the far left side of the photograph with the word "manager" on his shirt.

-Bud and Emma Benson were the parents of William Benson, Jr. (1929-1953*).
-The family was later joined by Bud's 9 year old daughter Lucy Benson.
-Bud's daughter was by his previous wife Sarah Moore Benson who died in childbirth.
+Bud and Emma Benson were the parents of William Benson, Jr.* (1929-1953).
+The family was later joined by Bud's nine year old daughter, Lucy Benson, from his previous marriage to Sarah Moore Benson, who died in childbirth.
 His daughter had been living with Bud's mother, and the daughter returned to Alabama after Bud's death in 1937.

-Rev. William Benson's daughter, Julia Mae Lee (1920-2011), also lived in Kentucky, she is buried in Cumberland, KY (Harlan County) [source: U.S. Social Security Death Index; and information from William Benson's grandson James Spate].
+Rev. William Benson's daughter, Julia Mae Lee (1920-2011), also lived in Kentucky; she is buried in Cumberland, KY (Harlan County) [source: U.S. Social Security Death Index; and information from William Benson's grandson James Spate].
 For the Benson family members, and many other families, the migration/recruitment to Kentucky was for employment in the coal mines.
 They were seeking better wages and living conditions.
-Playing baseball was a fun activity that was supported by the coal companies with the intent of creating a stronger bond between the employee and the workplace, with hopes of keeping out the perceived interferences such as unions and the idea of unionizing.
+Playing baseball was a fun activity supported by the coal companies with the intent of creating a stronger bond between the employee and the workplace, with hopes of keeping out the perceived interferences such as unions and the idea of unionizing.
 If a coal miner could play baseball, then that was an added incentive for him to be hired.

-*William Benson, Jr. was born in Lynch, KY, and was killed during the Korean War; the heavily decorated serviceman is buried in the Lynch Cemetery.
+*William Benson, Jr. was born in Lynch, KY, and was killed during the Korean War; the heavily-decorated serviceman is buried in the Lynch Cemetery.
 All of the Benson family members came to Kentucky after the year 1920 [source: U.S. Federal Census].